Main Navigation

 • Increase opportunities for employment.

-Once you have completed steps 1 and 2, complete the WEE Intake Form.
+Once you have completed steps 1 and 2, submit the WEE Intake Form.

-Student will receive CRN and if needed, Add Authorization Code (AAC) if needed to enroll in WEE course.
+Student will receive CRN and an Add Authorization Code (AAC) to enroll in the course from the department staff or instructor.

 Congratulations on obtaining a WEE internship!

-Placement is not guaranteed, however, there are resources available to assist you in seeking an internship.
-Visit the IVC Career Center for guidance through career development, exploring majors, job search and internship opportunities to prepare for success in the workforce.
+While placement is not guaranteed, there are resources available to assist you in seeking an internship.

 The IVC Career Center guides students through career development, exploring majors, job search and internship opportunities to prepare for success in the workforce.